apache/kafka/README.md

 Checkstyle enforces a consistent coding style in Kafka.
 You can run checkstyle using:

-    ./gradlew checkstyleMain checkstyleTest
+    ./gradlew checkstyleMain checkstyleTest spotlessCheck

 The checkstyle warnings will be found in `reports/checkstyle/reports/main.html` and `reports/checkstyle/reports/test.html` files in the subproject build directories.
 They are also printed to the console.
 The build will fail if Checkstyle fails.

 #### Spotless ####
-This plugin can review code by rules,it is disabled by default.
-You can enable it by setting `build.gradle` add a module name into the `spotlessApplyModules` variable like
+This plugin can review code by rules and can also help you check the code , it is disabled by default.
+Some of our code reviews use `spotless` instead of `checkstyle`:
-`def spotlessApplyModules = ['core']`,then you can run spotless using:

-    ./gradlew spotlessApply`
+    ./gradlew spotlessApply

 #### Spotbugs ####
 Spotbugs uses static analysis to look for bugs in the code.